 It was not until the mid 1040's that William was old enough to rule unaided and at once he began campaigns against rebel Normans and neighbouring enemies.
 He quickly gained a ruthless reputation.
+A revolt erupted in 1047, led by Guy of Brionne, the son of the Count of Burgundy, William's cousin.
+William sought help from other Lords and King Henry of France to put the rebelion down.
+At the battle of Val es Dunes William defeated the rebels, but was lenient allowing Guy to return to Burgundy, but he did destroy all of the rebels's castles.
 In October 1049, William married Matilda the daughter of Count Baldwin of Flanders, one of his few allies.
 The marriage was against the wishes of the Pope who thought that Matilda and William were too closely related.
 William wanted the marriage for the important alliance with Flanders and also because he was in love with Matilda.
 The marriage was discussed by Pope Leo IX in Rheims.
 This caused some alarm, as it had not been for some time that a Pope had travelled to France to interfere with events.

-In 1051 Edward the Confessor, the King of England was having problems restraining the Godwine family.
-In the hope that the Normans would assist him, Edward offered William, Duke of Normandy the right to claim the English throne after his death.
-Edward had no children and no direct heir.
-In 1066 just before his death, Edward changed his mind and offered the English throne to his wife's brother, Harold, Earl of Godwine.
+In 1051 Edward the Confessor, now King of England was unable to restrain the Godwin family who were attempting to overthrow him.
+In the hope that the Normans would assist him, Edward offered William the right to claim the English throne after his death as Edward had no children and no direct heir.
+In 1066 just before his death, Edward changed his mind and offered the English throne to his wife's brother, Harold, Earl of Godwin.
 William had been visited by Harold earlier in 1064 and at a meeting it is suspected that Harold agreed to William's succession.
 When William learnt that Harold was to become king he was outraged and began invasion plans.

-By August of 1066 the invasion fleet was ready, but the winds in the English Channel were not right and he had to delay sailing.
+By August of 1066 the invasion fleet was ready but the winds in the English Channel were not suitable and William had to delay sailing.
 This delay was fortunate for William because in July another invasion led by Harold Hardrada had begun in the north of England.
-This drew king Harold away from the south coast.
+This drew King Harold away from the south coast.
 King Harold fought and defeated Hardrada on 25th September at Stamford Bridge.
 At the same time, the winds on the Channel became favourable and William crossed to land without opposition at Pevensey.
 King Harold then marched his exhausted army back south to fight William.

 Defending his Empire